christophgil/ZIPsFS/README.md

     ls ~/test/ZIPsFS/mnt/ZIPsFS/a/

-If the files haven't been generated yet, their actual file size will be unknown.
-In this case, an estimated file size will be reported.

 Note that some of the conversions may require Docker support.

 ### Handling Unknown File Sizes in Virtual File Systems

 The system cannot determine the size of files whose content has not yet been generated.

-In kernel-managed virtual file systems such as /proc and /sys, virtual files typically report a size of 0 via stat().
+In kernel-managed virtual file systems such as */proc* and */sys*, virtual files typically report a size of zero via *stat()*.
 Despite this, they often contain dynamically generated content when read.

 However, this behavior does not translate well to FUSE-based file systems.

 For FUSE, returning a file size of zero to represent an unknown or dynamic size is not recommended.
 Many programs interpret a size of 0 as an empty file and will not attempt to read from it at all.
 In ZIPsFS a  placeholder or estimated size is returned if the file content has not been generated  at the time of stat().
 The estimate should be large enough to allow reading the full content.
 If the size is underestimated, data may be read incompletely, leading to truncated output or application errors.
 This workaround allows programs to read the file as if it had content, even though the size isn’t known in advance.
 However, it may still break software that relies on accurate size reporting for buffering or memory allocation.

-### ZIPsFS_autogen_queue.sh

 ### Windows Console Compatibility: External Queue Workaround

 Some Windows command-line executables do not behave reliably when launched directly from compiled programs.
 This issue stems from limitations in the Windows Console API, which differs from traditional terminal escape sequences and can interfere with expected output or behavior.
 To work around this, ZIPsFS supports delegating such tasks to an external shell script.
 When the special symbol **PLACEHOLDER_EXTERNAL_QUEUE** is specified instead of a direct executable path, ZIPsFS:

  - Pushes the task details to a queue.